tiryakiv/Mass-classification/README.md

 # Mass-classification

-The codes in this repository shows the Computer-aided breast cancer mass classification results using deep transfer learning and ensemble of deep transfer learning.

-The results were obtained by using mammograms from Breast Cancer Digital Repository (BCDR) [1-3].
+The codes for the paper entitled "Breast cancer mass classification using machine learning, binary-coded genetic algorithms, and an ensemble of deep transfer learning" are given in this repositorcy.
+The performance results were obtained by using mammograms from Breast Cancer Digital Repository (BCDR) [1-3].
 01_DTL folder includes mass classification results on five-fold cross-validation data using ResNet50, NASNetLarge, and Xception deep transfer learning (DTL) methods.
 The performance results are for mammogram patch classification.
 02_EDTL folder includes mass classification results on five-fold cross-validation data using ensembe of DTL (EDTL) methods.
 The performance results are for mammogram patch classification.

 mass_class_edtl_valid_xval_perlesion_14feb23 includes mass lesion classification results using EDTL for lesions in the validation data.